Main Stem of the Salmon River – Idaho

 After The Trip

-We will arrive at the take-out point at Carey Creek at approximately 10am on Day 6.
+We will arrive at the take-out point at Carey Creek on the Main Salmon River at approximately 10am on Day 6.

-If driving, your car will be waiting for you and you can be on your way.
+If driving, your car will be waiting for you at Carey Creek on the Main Salmon River and you can be on your way.

 If flying, we can provide transportation (2 hours) to McCall, Idaho ($50/person charge), arriving by 2pm for flights (~$200) with Sawtooth Flying Service (800-798-6105) back to Boise, arriving by 3-4pm.